 PNC’s Retail Banking and Community Development Banking teams are actively using mobile branches as community outreach tools to extend essential banking services into low- and moderate-income communities and strengthen relationships with unbanked or underbanked members of these communities.

-For more than 15 years, PNC Bank has maintained a fleet of mobile units to help customers when they need in-person banking services most – during outdoor festivals and events, college move-in days and, especially, branch closures due to renovations or natural disasters.
+For more than 15 years, PNC Bank has maintained a fleet of mobile units to help customers when they need in-person banking services most – especially during branch closures due to renovations and natural disasters, but also outdoor festivals and events and college move-in days.

-PNC currently has three 40-foot units that have an ATM in addition to the teller services offered on the other eight smaller mobile branches.
+PNC currently has three 40-foot units that have an ATM in addition to the teller services that are also offered on the eight 30-foot mobile branches are used for the community outreach efforts.
+PNC’s fleet also includes five smaller cash-dispensing ATM sprinter vans.

 More Than Traditional Banking

-“Our mobile branches provide community members the opportunity to meet with a personal banker, open a checking account, apply for a home equity loan, replace a PNC debit card and a number of other traditional banking services,” says Chris Hill, senior vice president and mobile branch channel manager for Retail Banking.
-“But we decided we wanted to go beyond that and provide more convenient access to important banking services in the communities we serve.
+“Our mobile branches provide community members the opportunity to meet with a personal banker, open a checking account, apply for a home equity loan, issue or replace a PNC debit card and a number of other traditional banking services,” says Chris Hill, senior vice president and mobile branch channel manager for Retail Banking.
+“But we decided we wanted to go beyond that and provide more convenient access to important banking services in the communities we serve by physically bringing the bank to the communities and meeting people where they are versus asking them to come to us.
 We also wanted to leverage our mobile branches to provide consumers with financial education.”

-PNC deployed one of its 40-foot units to Chicago in September 2020 and teamed up with 17 community organizations and centers to set a monthly route with repeating stops scheduled in multiple neighborhoods.
-In doing so, the mobile branch outreach program has aligned with PNC’s recently announced $88 billion commitment to make its products and services more accessible to diverse and low- and moderate-income communities.1
+PNC deployed one of its 30-foot units to Chicago in September 2020 and teamed up with 17 community organizations and centers to set a monthly route with repeating stops scheduled in multiple neighborhoods.
+In doing so, the mobile branch outreach program has aligned with PNC’s $88 billion commitment to make its products and services more accessible to diverse and low- and moderate-income communities.

 Helping to Achieve Goals

-PNC’s mobile branches not only offer financial education seminars for consumers, small businesses and nonprofit organizations, they also provide educational programs for homebuyers and money management in an effort to improve the financial stability of people and families who may not otherwise have convenient access to banking services, rely on high-fee check-cashing and payday loans or who don’t have checking accounts at all.
+PNC’s mobile branches not only offer financial education seminars for consumers, small businesses and nonprofit organizations, they also provide seminars for homebuyers and tips for money management in an effort to improve the financial stability of people and families who may not otherwise have convenient access to banking services, rely on high-fee check-cashing and payday loans or who don’t have checking accounts at all.

-“We want to help unbanked or underbanked residents who are in traditionally underserved communities take steps toward their financial goals, and we are able to respond with opportunities for economic empowerment and lifelong learning through this more personalized mobile-branch approach,” says Cathy Niederberger, senior vice president and director of Community Development Banking at PNC.
+“We want to help unbanked or underbanked residents who are in traditionally underserved communities take steps toward reaching their financial goals, and we are able to respond with opportunities for economic empowerment and lifelong learning through this more personalized mobile branch approach,” says Reymundo Ocañas, executive vice president and director of Community Development Banking at PNC.
 “Our ability to offer financial education enables individuals of all ages to learn ways to make confident financial decisions so that they can achieve their goals.”

 A Commitment to the Community